Women of Trucking Advisory Board (WOTAB) Members

 Elisabeth Barna, Executive Vice President, American Trucking Associations (Trucking Association).
 Ms. Barna has represented the trucking industry for 32 years.
 She has worked directly with women professional truck drivers through ATA’s safety and education programs, including the America’s Road Team, Share the Road, and our Workforce Heroes program.
 As part of the 100th anniversary of the first woman to vote, Louisa Swain, she created and managed a cross-country tour with a special decaled tractor-trailer and four women professional truck drivers behind the wheel.
 Ms. Barna spearheads the ATA’s new Women in Motion campaign, which focuses on empowering women in all trucking careers, recruiting women into the industry, and amplifying the positive aspects of joining the industry.
 Ms. Barna is also a member of the Trucker Buddy executive committee and Truckers Against Trafficking Board of Directors.
 Ms. Barna earned her BA in Communications, Business, and Human Resources Management from Marietta College.

-Enjoli DeGrasse, Deputy Director, International Brotherhood of Teamsters (Labor).
+Enjoli DeGrasse, Deputy Director, Safety and Health Department, International Brotherhood of Teamsters (Labor).
 Ms. DeGrasse has diverse industry and safety experience.
 In her current position, she is a regular presenter at the Teamsters annual women’s conference; a subject matter expert on safety and health; and regularly provides the Teamster perspective in written comments to OSHA, Federal Aviation Administration, and USDOT proposed rulemakings.
 Ms. DeGrasse holds an MPH from Tulane University, is a Certified Industrial Hygienist, and serves in a number of advisory positions, including on the National Institute for Occupational Safety and Health Board of Scientific Counselors.

 Marie Druckenmiller, Director of Transportation, Amazon (Large Carrier).
 Ms. Druckenmiller has 24 years of experience in the transportation industry, holding a wide variety of positions in over-the-road operations, logistics, under-the-roof operations, USDOT regulations, and safe driving certifications.
 At Amazon, Ms. Druckenmiller has championed the Women in Transportation affinity charter for the last 5 years, sponsoring a women-focused initiative to send Amazon Associates to CDL training.
 She is a board member of the Women in Trucking Association and holds a BS in Kinesiology from California State University, San Bernardino.
 Ms. Druckenmiller is involved in a variety of charities including the Susan G. Komen Breast Cancer Foundation, the Special Olympics, and the Ronald McDonald Houses of Loma Linda, CA, and Pittsburgh, PA.